StachysAE/EnviRoBot/README.md

 - **Accuracy:** 87.3%
 - Trained on a labeled dataset of waste images
-- Can be integrated into UAV/UGV systems for real-time waste detection
+- Can be integrated into UGV systems for real-time waste detection

 ---